Monday, March 08, 2021

 I can hear a motor bike somewhere behind me.

-The bleach blond stick insect finally starts to move again, so Bruno and I do too.
+The bleach blond stick insect finally starts to move again, so Brun and I do too.
 We turn the corner and take a few steps along M Street, when I realise the motor bike is on the footpath behind me, and I realise it is the motor bike that usually parks on the foot path just by ‘the’ gate.
-Bruno and I step out of its way.
-Bruno contently sniffs at the tree we are just next to.
+Brun and I step out of its way.
+Brun contently sniffs at the tree we are just next to.

 I look up to see the bleach blond stick insect has now stopped in front of the gate in question and is typing out further text messages, as the motor bike passes us heading for its usual parking spot.